fcichos/CBPM24/docs/_sources/course-info/assignments.rst.txt

 Assignments
 ============

-The lecture will be held in person in the summer semester 2024, but all online resources will be available as well.
-We will supply also the problem sets every week to all students.
+We will supply also the problem sets (assignments) every week to all students.
 The assignments come as a Jupyter Notebook, with individual problems.
-Please fill in the code or answers your are asked for and return the notebooks **before the lecture** every Tuesday morning.
-You will receive the web address of our assignment server as well as a login and password.
-Find also below a short video on how to download and return the assignments.
+Please fill in the code or answers your are asked for and return the notebooks **before the next weeks lecture (1pm!)** on Tuesdays directly on the server.
+You will receive the web address of our assignment server as well as a login and password. **Your password for your account is set at first login.
+Please be aware of that and remember the password.**

 Assignment Rules
 ================

 Here are some rules that are important for the assignments.

-The assignments are part of the
+- **The assignments are part of the exam and needs to be your own work.
+Copying from others and group work means violating the exam rules!**
+- You need to hand in 6 out of all exercise sheets with solutions handed in in time to pass this part of the exam.
+- Solutions to the assignments will be discussed and presented in the exercises tuesday after the lecture.

 .. raw:: html